oracle/graal/sulong/docs/user/Compiling.md

 ## File Format

-While the GraalVM's LLVM runtime can execute [plain bitcode files](https://llvm.org/docs/BitCodeFormat.html), the preferred format is a _native executable_ with _embedded bitcode_.
+While the GraalVM LLVM runtime can execute [plain bitcode files](https://llvm.org/docs/BitCodeFormat.html), the preferred format is a _native executable_ with _embedded bitcode_.
 The executable file formats differ on Linux and macOS.
 Linux by default uses ELF files.